 I have two different video tutorials that go over the entire process of making these blocks.
 In the first video you’ll learn tips and techniques for how to cut the Dresden blades and assemble the basic unit.

-I’m going to get at least one of these blocks finished up into a pillow right now (if only I could pick a favorite)!
-And then I have some other projects to work on before starting my Dresden scrappy quilt…but watch for that sometime this summer!
+I’m planning to get at least one of these blocks finished up into a pillow right now.
+If only I could pick a favorite!